ReactForAll/React-Course/Level_4/5. Links and URLs/README.md

     <A href="/">Home</A>
 ```

-This would mimic an `<a>` tag in the dom, but override the default behavior of loading the new URL as a new page, and instead updates the URL and requests the router to re-render the app based on the new URL.
+This would mimic an `<a>` tag in the dom, but overrides the default behavior of loading the new URL as a new page, and instead updates the URL and requests the router to re-render the app based on the new URL.

 You can also use the `setLinkProps` helper function from the 'hookrouter' library to create your own custom component that works as a link.